aabdurrouf/piXedfit/examples/README.md

 * Tutorial of automatically downloading images from the servers of GALEX, SDSS, 2MASS, WISE, and Spitzer surveys
 * Tutorial of generating model spectra at rest-frame

 To do list:
-* Upload tutorial on SED fitting with varius forms of priors
+* Upload tutorial on SED fitting with varius forms of priors, including joint priors such as mass-metallicity and mass-age priors.
-* Upload tutorial on SED fitting in which redshift is free (i.e., photometric redshift)
+* Upload tutorial on SED fitting in which redshift is free (i.e., photometric redshift).